btzr-io/jelly-beats/README.md

 # hello-app

-A Boilerplate for Scalable Cross-Platform Desktop Apps with zero configuration.
+A minimal module to get started developing scalable cross-platform desktop apps with zero configuration.